Orlando Housing Market: Trends & Prices

 This relatively new community, opened in 2011, sprawls across 17 square miles and places a high value on sustainable design and technology.

-Lake Nona is a health- and wellness-focused community that provides hiking trails, health centers, and ample outdoor space for residents to enjoy.
+Lake Nona is a health- and wellness-focused community.
+Although its walk score is relatively low, the community does provide hiking trails, health centers, and ample outdoor space for residents to enjoy.

 Quick Facts